tuckerweibell/recipe/src/unreleased.md

 #### Enhancements

 - Added `label` attribute to `EzToggle`.
+- Added semantic names for Recipe colors to more clearly define a consistent set of rules around color usage and to better support for theming in the future.

 #### Design updates

+- Consistency changes to EzSegmentedControl, EzTable and EzFlashMessage to reflect [the new guidance](styles/style/#colors) around semantic variable names.

 #### Bug fixes

 #### Documentation

 #### Dependency upgrades

+- update devDependency on sosia-remote-puppeteer to improve support for larger visual regression tests

 #### Development workflow